HL7NZ/nes-ig/input/pagecontent/searchEntitlement.md

 #### Overview

 This operation is used to return all entitlements for a person.
-The Entitlement service will return one entitlement record of each type (if applicable).
-This will be the active entitlement, or the last end-dated entitlement where no active entitlement exits.
+The Entitlement service will return all active entitlements, end-dated entitlements will not be returned.

+A person may have:
+- one CSC entitlement.
+- multiple CSC-dependent entitlements, if they are a dependent child and parents with a CSC each, or are part of multiple family units (Note: Cannot also have a CSC entitlement).
+- multiple PSC entitlements (one for each family unit they belong to (if that family unit is eligible).

 <div>
 {% include search-entitlement.svg %}